chocolatetoothpaste/monologue/README.md

     // SELECT into outfile: without third param
-    // output: SELECT * FROM users WHERE company = :mono_generalmotors INTO OUTFILE '/tmp/datafile' FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n'
+    // output: SELECT * FROM users WHERE company = 'general motors' INTO OUTFILE '/tmp/datafile' FIELDS TERMINATED BY ','  LINES TERMINATED BY '\n'

     monologue().select( "*", "users")
         .where( { "company": "general motors" } )